- No friends may visit any camper or staff.

 - Visitors must be accompanied at all times by a PNW Camp escort for liability reasons.

 CLOTHING: The dress code is rooted in the desire to encourage campers to dress in a manner that reflects Christian modesty and stewardship of what the Lord has given.
+Christians can hurt their testimony by the clothing they wear and the way they wear it.
+In general, outfits that are too tight or too short do not honor the Lord and are not allowed.
+Not everyone who comes to camp is saved so we need to set a good example.
 Our goal is also for campers to dress appropriately for the activities of a typical camp day.
 Modesty is an issue for both the boys and the girls.
 Some of the clothing styles today are not designed with modesty in mind.
 Keeping this in mind, these are the dress code guidelines for all campers and staff attending PNWC.

 - No visible undergarments.
 No Spandex.
 Leggings, yoga pants, denim leggings and other tight apparel may only be worn when covered by other camp appropriate apparel.
 No tight form fitting shorts or shirts are allowed.

-- Skirts and dresses must be knee length or longer at all events including the Citation Ceremony.
+- Skirts and dresses must be knee length or longer when standing or sitting at all events including the Citation Ceremony.

 - All forms of clothing (except swimwear for males) must cover the wearer’s midriff front and back.

 - No tank tops, spaghetti straps, camis, V-neck or low-cut necklines.